 Many programs are restricted to U.S. citizens and permanent residents, and most are intended for current juniors or sophomores, but there are exceptions in both cases.
 Many deadlines are in February, but the National Security Agency's deadline is in October!

-Description of REU
+General description of REU program

 Each REU consists of a group of ten or so undergraduates, who work in the research programs of the host institution.
 Students are in general accepted from throughout the country.
 Each student is assigned to a specific research project, where he/she works closely with the faculty, post-docs, and graduate students.
 In addition, seminars, lunch meetings, and social functions are organized to facilitate interaction between the undergraduates.
 Students are granted stipends, and in some cases assistance with housing and travel.
 Women and members of underrepresented minorities are particularly urged to apply.
 Most are restricted to U.S. citizens and permanent residents, but there are exceptions.